artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 * [Output](#output)
 * [Errors](#errors)
 ## Introduction
-Long non-coding RNAs (lncRNAs) typically defined as transcripts of more than 200 nucleotides in length and without any protein coding potential.
-These RNAs are involved in important plant development processes such as phosphate homeostasis, flowering, photomorphogenesis and stress response.
-However, their structural and functional properties are not clear.
-Information about lncRNA sequences and their expression typically obtained from RNA-seq experiments.
-To process these data relevant tools for automated lncRNA are required.
-Here we propose ICAnnoLncRNA, pipeline for automatic identification, classification and annotation of plant lncRNAs.
-ICAnnoLncRNA, work with RNA-seq data and it was tested on 877 transcriptome libraries of *Zea mays*.
+Long non-coding RNAs (lncRNAs) are RNA molecules longer than 200 nucleotides that do not encode proteins.
+Experimental studies have shown the diversity and importance of lncRNA functions in plants.
+To expand knowledge about lncRNAs in other species, computational pipelines that allow for standardised data-processing steps in a mode that does not require user control up to the final result were actively developed recently.
+These advancements enable wider functionality for lncRNA data identification and analysis.
+In the present work, we propose the ICAnnoLncRNA pipeline for automatic identification, classification and annotation of plant lncRNAs in transcriptomic sequences assembled from high-throughput RNA sequencing (RNA-seq) data.

 #### This pipeline is only applicable to the Linux operating system.

 The pipeline includes the following steps: